|Lodging | Horse Racing | Online Tack Stores | Equestrian Library | Money Store | American Horse Show Venues | American Horse Associations|

 Along with backyard horse comes the cost of hay, feed, and pest control, not to mention the tools of the trade such as water buckets, feed storage containers, and muck forks.

 A popular alternative to keeping horses on your property, is boarding the horses at a boarding barn.
 This entails finding a suitable barn and budgeting for the boarding expense.
-Horse stables offer different levels of service that can help the busy horse owner such as full and partial boar.
+Horse stables offer different levels of service that can help the busy horse owner such as full and partial board.
 You will want to check the reputation of any barn before making a decision.
 Some barns specialize in certain horse disciplines like dressage or horse jumping.

 Testing Horse Ownership